 |

-The 1979 Kenwood KR-9050 Receiver,
+The 1979 Kenwood KR-9050 receiver,

-retailed for $1,250.00 and has the distinction of being the most
+retailed for $1,250.00 and has the distinction of being the

-overlooked, although it had a higher power rating by 40 w/ch RMS.
+status, although it had a higher power rating by 40 w/ch RMS.

 In addition to the prodigious power output, the KR-9050 also

-incorporated Kenwood's most advanced tuner technology.
-To keep the power amp. section cool,
+incorporated Kenwood's most advanced analog tuner

 Soundwise, I consider the KR-9050 to be in the

 top rank of vintage Receivers.
-The Tuner, with its Quartz Lock,
+The tuner, with its Quartz Lock,

 little to be desired.
 A large number of stations come in "loud